GabrielD42/ben/contributing.md

 * Macros (`#define`) and constants (`const`) are declared in all caps.
 * comments come 1 space after the relevant line
 * Use the tab character, not spaces

+##Naming Conventions
+For the most part, simply name stuff what makes the most sense.
+A few restrictions:
+* include guards must be named in all caps `FILE_NAME_H`, with underscores to seperate words
+* arguments being passed to methods simply to be used to set a corisponding variable in the class should be named `tempVariableName`, where `variableName` is the name of the variable in the class that will be set.
+* functions used to change data in a class should be called `setSomething`, where `Something` describes what is to be set
+* functions used to access data in a class should be called `getSomething`, where `Something` describes what is to be returned

 ##Comments
 The majority of comments should be of the `//` variety, as specified in the formatting section. place them after any confusing line, or to clarify an unclear name.